 So there you have it.
 I am indifferent about the Property Cycle and am not sure it’s really a thing.
 But I’m not so dismissive that I’ll ignore it.
 The joy of property in the UK is it’s so easy to track all the data, so we can watch how it is doing in relation to the 18 Year Property Cycle and make the call if we think it’s doing what they predict – then act accordingly.

-I cover a whole section within the Mastermind on Direct Property ownership as well as Indirect Property ownership – so if you don’t want to become a landlord with all the hassle that goes with that, you can find out more about how to do that.
+I cover a whole section within the Masterclass on Direct Property ownership as well as Indirect Property ownership – so if you don’t want to become a landlord with all the hassle that goes with that, you can find out more about how to do that.
 Or if you want to know exactly how I find the perfect property for my investment criteria, I walk you through every step of the way.
 Plus a whole bunch of other stuff about all the other asset classes of course.